 To be effective here, you need to establish a goal.
 For the sake of this article, let’s say the goal is to get a lead to respond to a listing.
-There are several marketing strategies that can increase your chance of getting a prospect to make contact.
-You need:
+There are several marketing strategies that can increase your chance of getting a prospect to make contact:

 - Search engine optimization (SEO)

 - Search engine marketing (SEM)